Camp Fire (2018): Casualties

-Butte County Sheriff's Department initially reported a partial death count for each community (total 67): 50 in Paradise, seven in Concow, nine in Magalia, and one in Chico.

 Five firefighters were injured during two separate incidents in the first two days of the Camp Fire.
 In the first, one fire captain and two prison inmate firefighters were seriously burned on their upper bodies on November 8 when shifting winds trapped them on a dirt road surrounded by barbed wire as the fire encroached.
 In the second, a fire captain and a firefighter received face and neck burns on November 9 when a propane tank exploded as they were defending a house from the fire.

 Summary of impact on population and first responders reported by Cal Fire.